luistak/idp-guideline/README.md

 ### 🚩 Defining goals

 Based on your current moment, you should start thinking about your next goals
-> Relax this is not an easy thing to do, take a walk, watch some movies, be relaxed to understand what realy warms your heart and remember: there is no perfect path, the best path is the one that suits bests for *you* on *your* current moment
+> Relax this is not an easy thing to do, take a walk, watch some movies, be relaxed to understand what really warms your heart and remember: there is no perfect path, the best path is the one that suits bests for *you* on *your* current moment

 * Understand future goal, or most close goal to achieve (Ex: become a Sr. Engineer)
 > A common way to think about this is planning 2, 3, and 5 years in the future where you want to be?